 - Home Visiting one-on-one support in the home or a convenient community location - Prenatal Education & Support to support a healthy pregnancy, labor, and delivery - Free Screening & Services -for common problems pregnant women and new families often experience, and services/referrals for identified needs.
-Screenings include: Perinatal Depression, Smoking Use, Substance Use, Intimate Partner Violence, Child Development - Parenting Education & Support tips on taking care of infant care, growth, and development - Care Coordination help establishing a medical home for prenatal and pediatric care, referrals for identified needs, access to support groups and classes - Health and Well-Being family planning education and referrals to services; linkage to training, education, childcare and other resources to support family goals - Enhanced Services -when there is a lack of resources in the community and funding is available, additional services are offered, including: - Breastfeeding Education - Childbirth Education - Nutrition Counseling - Psychosocial Counseling - Tobacco Counseling - The Healthy Start program provided the following services to pregnant women and infants July 1, 2019 - June 30, 2020:

-- 2,146 received Healthy Start services

-- 9,363 face to face visits completed

-- 6,370 screenings for depression, intimate partner violence, substance abuse, tobacco use, and child development were conducted

-- 859 referrals made for additional services
+Screenings include: Perinatal Depression.
+Smoking Use, Substance Use, Intimate Partner Violence, Child Development - Parenting Education & Support tips on taking care of infant care, growth, and development - Care Coordination help establishing a medical home for prenatal and pediatric care, referrals for identified needs, access to support groups and classes

+- Health and Well-Being family planning education and referrals to services; linkage to training, education, childcare and other resources to support family goals - Enhanced Services when there is a lack of resources in the community and funding is available, additional services are offered, including: Breastfeeding Education, Childbirth Education, Nutrition Counseling, Psychosocial Counseling, Tobacco Counseling - The Healthy Start program provided the following services to pregnant women and infants July 1, 2021 June 30, 2022: - 5,906 received Healthy Start services - 18,848 face-to-face visits completed - 15,005 screenings for depression, intimate partner violence, substance use, tobacco use, and child development were conducted - 1,043 referrals made for additional services

 Moving Beyond Depression (MBD): Moving Beyond Depression (MBD) is an evidence-based, comprehensive approach to identifying and treating depression in mothers participating in home visiting programs.
 MBD seeks to foster rapid recovery and promote positive outcomes for mothers and children.
 MBD uses master's level mental health clinicians to deliver In-Home Cognitive Behavioral Therapy (IH-CBT), a treatment developed for the home visiting setting that consists of 15 weekly sessions with a one-month follow-up booster session.
-Since its inception in Miami-Dade, MBD has provided services to 592 women.
-Following the post treatment assessment, 80% of women who completed treatment experienced depression remission and no longer had a Major Depressive Disorder.
-(October 24, 2016 - July 18, 2020)
+Since its inception in Miami-Dade, MBD has provided services to 637 women.
+Following the post treatment assessment, 81.3% of women who completed treatment experienced depression remission and no longer had a Major Depressive Disorder.
+(October 24, 2016 - March 1, 2023)

 Fetal Infant Mortality (FIMR): The FIMR Project of Miami-Dade County works to better understand the issues associated with fetal and infant mortality and to develop strategies that improve local perinatal systems of care.
 Through reviews of local fetal and infant deaths, FIMR identifies strengths and areas of improvement in service systems and the development of policies to safeguard them.
-FIMR provides direction towards changes in service systems and the development of policies to safeguard them.
+28 cases were reviewed between July 1, 2021 and June 30, 2022.